pjack7oo/cloud/cloud.md

 ## History of Cloud Computing

 Often times we think of the cloud as synonymous with an incorporeal entity made up of thousands of remote data centers.
 We even believe it to be contingent on the internet.
 However, the theory's that led to its existence were explored prior to the internet's creation.
 The ability for computers to communicate with each other was first written in as a requisite by the Defense Advanced Research Projects Agency's funding of MIT's project MAC.
 MAC's purpose was to successfully establish a one-to-many relationship between multiple users and a single computer provided as an access point for software.
 This was done through a process known as hardware virtualization.
+The development of the internet changed what we call hardware virtualization rather than refering to a physical location the computers themselves became virtualized.
+This opened new opportunities for the creation of file sharing systems notably saleforces distribution of software to end users over the internet.
+This became the beginning of an industry wide revolution that would allow people to distribute resources in new ways.

 ## Products